 There are two separate panels convened for an Ideas Lab: a selection panel and an Ideas Lab panel.
 The role of the selection panel is to provide advice on the selection of participants.
 The role of the Ideas Lab panel is to provide an assessment of the project ideas developed during the Ideas Lab.
-The individuals selected to participate in each of these panels are subject matter experts for the specific topic of the Ideas b.
-Stage 2: Selection of Participants
+The individuals selected to participate in each of these panels are subject matter experts for the specific topic of the Ideas Lab.

-Lab.
 All panelists are barred from receiving any research funding through, or in any other way collaborating on, the particular Ideas Lab in which they are involved.